GannettDigital/simulato/docs/_pages/walk-through.md

 While components are individual pieces of a system, it helps to break down the full system into the components you will need before you start creating any one component.

 In the system described above, our actions might be to navigate to the website, click on an article, and close the article.
 In order to perform these actions, we will need a component to cover navigation.
-We will also need a component to represent the landing page, as well as a component component for structures we care about on the landing page (news articles).
-Finall we will need a modal representation for the news article:
+We will also need a component to represent the landing page, as well as a component for structures we care about on the landing page (news articles).
+Finally, we will need a modal representation for the news article:

 ![](../assets/modal-example.png)